What is Azure Route Server?

 Azure Route Servers created before November 1, 2021, that don't have a public IP address associated, are deployed with the public preview offering.
 The public preview offering is not backed by General Availability SLA and support.
 To deploy Azure Route Server with the General Availability offering, and to achieve General Availability SLA and support, please delete and recreate your Route Server.

 The following diagram illustrates how Azure Route Server works with an SDWAN NVA and a security NVA in a virtual network.
 Once you establish the BGP peering, Azure Route Server receives an on-premises route (10.250.0.0/16) from the SDWAN appliance and a default route (0.0.0.0/0) from the firewall.
 These routes are then automatically configured on the VMs in the virtual network.
 As a result, all traffic destined to the on-premises network is sent to the SDWAN appliance, while all internet-bound traffic is sent to the firewall.
 In the opposite direction, Azure Route Server sends the virtual network address (10.1.0.0/16) to both NVAs.
 The SDWAN appliance can propagate it further to the on-premises network.

 Azure Route Server simplifies configuration, management, and deployment of your NVA in your virtual network.

 You no longer need to manually update the routing table on your NVA whenever your virtual network addresses are updated.

 You can peer multiple instances of your NVA with Azure Route Server.
-You can configure the BGP attributes in your NVA and, depending on your design (for example, active-active for performance or active-passive for resiliency), let Azure Route Server know which NVA instance is active or which one is passive.
+You can configure the BGP attributes in your NVA and let Azure Route Server know which NVA instance is active or passive (you can use active-active for performance or active-passive for resiliency).